 * @param parameterName the name of the parameter

-* @return the parameter value as a Blob
+* @return the parameter value as a Blob object in the

 * Java programming language.
-If the value was SQL NULL
+If the value was SQL NULL,

-* the value null
+* the value null is returned.

 * @exception SQLException if a database access error occurs